Juan Carlos Barragán

 Juan Carlos Barragán Vélez (born 19 May 1973) is a Mexican politician from the Morena Party.
-El candidato mejor evaluado para la presidencia de Morelia]. in 2020, polls published by the media identified him as "The best evaluated candidate for the presidency of Morelia]".
+El candidato mejor evaluado (según sus encuestas) para la presidencia de Morelia]. in 2020, polls published by the media identified him as "The best evaluated candidate for the presidency of Morelia]".
 [1] He has developed in various public and political positions.

 His first public positions in Michoacán were: in the Ministry of Communications and Public Works of the government of the state of Michoacán, assistant secretary of the holder.
 2002-2004.
 Later, politically he served in the Party of the Democratic Revolution (PRD), secretary of municipal affairs, municipal executive committee of Morelia 2005-2008.

 His first municipal position was from 2008 to 2011 in the H. Ayuntamiento de Morelia Michoacán as councilor.

 He held a seat in the Chamber of Deputies of the Union Congress, being a federal deputy of the LX legislature.